You cannot copy content of this website, your IP is being recorded

 There are many ways to relieve wrist pain, from at-home remedies to medical treatments.
 At-home remedies often include gentle stretching exercises, strengthening exercises, hot and cold therapy, and over-the-counter pain-relievers.
 If these treatments fail to provide relief, it is imperative to see a healthcare professional as soon as possible.
 They may prescribe physical therapy and perform other pain-relieving treatments to help improve the pain.

 Our kind and compassionate professionals are experienced in treating wrist pain with a variety of different therapies and can help you find relief so you can live your life without worrying about wrist pain.
-We serve patients from Plano TX, McKinney TX, Richardson TX, Frisco TX, Allen TX, Addison TX, Carrollton TX, and BEYOND!
+For more information, contact us today or schedule an appointment online.
+We are conveniently located at 7704 San Jacinto Pl Suite #200 Plano, TX 75024.
+We serve patients from Plano TX, Willow Bend TX, Frisco TX, Allen TX, Addison TX, North Dallas TX, and surrounding areas.